 - An unlicensed contractor may falsely claim they have a licence number.
 Always verify an ECRA/ESA licence number or look them up by company name at findacontractor.esasafe.com.

 - Do not trust a contractor if they ask you to file the notification of work (permit) in your name with the Electrical Safety Authority.

-- Always ask for a copy of the ESA Certificate of Inspection.
+- Always ask for a copy of the ESA Certificate of Acceptance.
 If the contractor is not able to produce one, contact ESA and we will look into whether a notification was taken out and address the concerns.

 - Avoid working with contractors that offer a discount if you pay cash, accept only cash and/or won’t provide a receipt.

 About the Electrical Safety Authority

 The Electrical Safety Authority's (ESA’s) role is to enhance public electrical safety in Ontario.
 As an administrative authority acting on behalf of the Government of Ontario, ESA is responsible for administering specific regulations related to the Ontario Electrical Safety Code, the licensing of Electrical Contractors and Master Electricians, electricity distribution system safety, and electrical product safety.
 ESA works extensively with stakeholders throughout the province on education, training and promotion to foster electrical safety across the province.

 More information on the Electrical Safety Authority can be found at www.esasafe.com, through https://twitter.com/homeandsafety and on Facebook at https://www.facebook.com/ElectricalSafetyAuthority.

 For further information: